 In these circumstances, the law seeks to award compensation to help you deal with any continuing problems and to maximise your potential rehabilitation and quality of life.
 While no sum of money can compensate the difficulties you may face, our specialist team are here to help.

-We have specialist lawyers within the team Tim Deeming and James Sherwin who have successfully pursued cases on behalf of clients who have suffered CES, and often obtained compensation of six/seven figures that will provide the help needed for the client and families future.
+We have specialist lawyers within the team including Tim Deeming who has successfully pursued cases on behalf of clients who have suffered CES and often obtained compensation of six/seven figures that will provide the help needed for the client and family's future.

 We work on a no win, no fee basis, so there’s no need to worry about costs.
 Plus, our specialist solicitors provide an initial free assessment of your claim.